jathavaan/bds-seoul-mariadb/README.md

 INFO  [alembic.runtime.migration] Running upgrade fd594a98230b -> f7adc547ceca, Fixed typo in enum value
 ```

+> [!WARNING]
+> Sometimes you may get an error instead of the logs above.
+This does not necessarily mean that the migrations failed.
+To validate this, open DBeaver (or any other DBMS that supports MariaDB) and connect to the database with the following credentials:
+> - Host: `localhost`
+> - Port: `3306`
+> - Database name: `seoul-2-db`
+> - Username: `root`
+> - Password: `seoul-2`
+>
+> Then check if the tables `games` and `recommendations` are present

 Remember to change the `DB_HOST` back to `host.docker.internal` after applying the migrations.
 To apply the migrations
 on the Raspberry Pis set the `DB_HOST` in the `.env` file to the IP-address of the second Raspberry Pi on the rack (
 `seoul-2`) and run the same command as above.
 Restart the `database-script` container after applying the migrations: